Working with partitions¶

 This partitioning method is used for datasets based on structured storage engines:

-In this method, the partitioning is derived from information (generally a column) which is part of the data.
+In this method, the partitioning is derived from information (one or several columns) which is part of the data.

 A very important point is that in this method, the schema of the dataset does contain the partitioning data.